Understanding the Costs of Medicare Part C

 Key Takeaways

 With so many different Medicare plans to choose from, it can be challenging to compare costs and know what you will be required to pay.
-We want to partner with you to find the right coverage to fit your lifestyle and budget.
+A licensed insurance agent can help you find the right coverage to fit your healthcare needs and budget.

 What Is the Cost of Medicare Part C?

 The cost of Medicare Advantage (Part C) coverage depends on your plan type and where you live.
 Medicare Advantage plans may have a lower out-of-pocket costs for certain services than Original Medicare (Part A and Part B).
 They also have an out-of-pocket maximum.
-Once you have reached the plan’s limit for Medicare Part A and Part B services, you’ll pay nothing for services Part A and Part B covers for the remainder of the plan year. [i]
+Once you reach the plan’s limit, you’ll pay nothing for covered services for the remainder of the plan year.

-Most Medicare Advantage plans include Part D and dental, vision, and hearing.
-Unlike Original Medicare, which requires members to purchase Part D or Medicare Supplement plans separately.
+Most Medicare Advantage plans include Medicare Part D prescription drug coverage and offer additional benefits like dental, vision, and hearing.
+People on Original Medicare must purchase Part D or Medicare Supplement plans separately.

-When it comes to Medicare, you need to consider general healthcare costs to get the full picture of your annual costs.
-Here are a few basic items to consider when getting started with Medicare:
+When comparing Medicare plans, you need to consider the full picture of your healthcare annual costs.
+Here are a few basic items to take into account when getting started with Medicare:

 - Medicare Advantage plans vary and so do the costs.
-The type of plan you choose can affect your annual costs.
+The type of plan you choose can affect your annual expenses.

 - Your monthly premiums are what you pay to have active health insurance.
-Most Medicare Advantage plans have a monthly premium but some offer a $0 premium.
+Most Medicare Advantage plans charge a monthly premium.

 Original Medicare vs. Medicare Advantage Costs